jan-rybizki/Chempy/README.md

 Then you can ```jupyter notebook``` from within the tutorial folder (it will run if you have installed *Chempy*).
 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

-You can also have a look at the *preliminary* [documentaion](http://www.mpia.de/homes/rybizki/html/index.html) which gives an overview over the Chempy classes and functions.

 ## Attribution
-Please cite the [paper](https://arxiv.org/abs/1702.08729) when using the code in your research (so far only arxiv link, will be updated).
+Please cite the [paper](http://adsabs.harvard.edu/abs/2017A%26A...605A..59R) when using the code in your research.